fffunction/sassaparilla/README.md

 - Nest as little as possible to achieve the desired control - keeps the compiled CSS file size down
 - Leave comments you wish to compile to css in regular css style.
 All other comments, write in SCSS style
 - Use @extend and @mixin to keep code nice and lean

+## The legal bit
+This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
+To view a copy of this license, visit [The Creative Commons Website](http://creativecommons.org/licenses/by-sa/3.0/).